Ostend (painting)

 Ostend (German: Ostende) is an 1844 landscape painting by the British artist J.M.W.
 Turner.
 It depicts the port of Ostend in Belgium.
 The work was one of six displayed by Turner at the Royal Academy Exhibition of 1844 held at the National Gallery in London.
-Today the painting is party of the collection of the Neue Pinakothek of Munich in Bavaria.
+Today the painting is part of the collection of the Neue Pinakothek of Munich in Bavaria.